-CONNECTING EDUCATORS TO MAKE A DIFFERENCE
+CONNECTING PEOPLE WHO MAKE A DIFFERENCE

 Talking Together for Change offers you the chance to put DEIJ (diversity, equity, inclusion, justice) learning into practice as you explore your identities, acknowledge how your work and personal life is impacted by systemic oppression and/or privilege, and reflect on how you can positively affect change.